Mandla7784/MANDYO434_wfc2401_Group_B-_Mandla-Dyonase_DJS04-main/README.md

 ## Conclusion

-The refactored Book Connect application demonstrates the benefits of using objects, functions, and abstraction to improve code structure and maintainability.
+The refactored Book Connect application demonstrates the benefits of using components, functions, and abstraction to improve code structure and maintainability.
 By adhering to coding conventions and providing clear documentation, the code becomes more readable and easier to understand for both myself and future contributors.
 This refactoring exercise has been a valuable learning experience in applying JavaScript programming concepts to real-world problems.

 ## Resolved Issues and Tasks Overview

 ### Resolved Issues

 1. Identified areas for abstraction and modularization to improve code structure.
-2. Implemented objects and functions to enhance flexibility and maintainability.
+2. Implemented components and functions to enhance flexibility and maintainability.
 3. Documented code with clear comments to explain functionality.
-4. Ensured adherence to coding conventions and styleguides for consistency.
+4. Ensured adherence to coding conventions and style guides for consistency.

 ### Tasks Completed